 Spain is an incredible country with lots to offer to those who flock there each year.
 From the vibrant beaches of the Costa del Sol to the thriving culture in Madrid, there’s something for everyone.

 One thing that is often overlooked when booking a holiday is whether the location is safe.
 This is particularly an issue if you’re planning to travel solo or with a young family.
-In this article, we’ll look at some of the safest places in Spain and what makes them so great.
+In general, Spain is a very safe country for visitors.
+In this article, we’ll look at some of the safest cities and places in Spain and what makes them so great.

 Madrid has some of the best attractions in the whole of the world, so if you’re expecting to visit some of the many historical buildings and sites try to plan these in advance.
 Doing so means you know exactly where you’re going and can avoid certain areas.